Abraham Feinberg: Tikkun olam: the activist rabbi

 By 1935, he was sufficiently troubled by Nazi Germany to end his career as a singer and returned to working as a rabbi.
 Feinberg later stated that in view of what was happening in Germany that he could not be a singer and had to return to the service of God.
 Feinberg stated in 1950 about his return to religion: "I began thinking about what was going to happen to the Jews and I knew that there was only one thing for me to do—I had to go back to the rabbinate.
 That was, and is, where I belong.
 Singing is only amusement.
 My soul is in the pulpit and in the study."
 In 1935, he became the rabbi of Mount Neboh Temple, a small synagogue located in a poor neighborhood of New York.
-Mount Nehob was so poor the synagogue had been lacking a rabbi for some time as most rabbis did not wished to accept the low salary the synagogue offered, but Feinberg accepted the position as he wanted to be close to the poor.
+Mount Nehob was so poor the synagogue had been lacking a rabbi for some time as most rabbis did not wish to accept the low salary the synagogue offered, but Feinberg accepted the position as he wanted to be close to the poor.
 Feinberg's principle worry was the Third Reich, and from 1935 onward, he sought to build alliances outside of the Jewish community to rally a front against the Nazi regime.
 In 1938, he moved to Denver, Colorado to become the rabbi of Temple Emanuel.
-In 1942, Feinberg attempted to volunteer as a chaplain with the U.S Army, but was turned down on the account of a medical disability."
+In 1942, Feinberg attempted to volunteer as a chaplain with the U.S. Army, but was turned down on the account of a medical disability."

 In 1943, he accepted an offer to become the rabbi at Holy Blossom Temple in Toronto, the most prestigious Reform synagogue in Canada.
 Feinberg arrived in Toronto in November 1943.
 By that time, the 1st Canadian Corps was fighting in Italy, and he later remembered that he arrived to find a nation that was engrossed in the war.
 Through the full dimensions of the "Final Solution to the Jewish Question" were not known in North America at the time, Feinberg knew enough about what was happening to the Jews of Europe.
 He was an enthusiastic supporter of the war, urging Canadians to never slacken in the war against the 3rd Reich, and urged able-bodied Jewish men to enlist in the military as "active" members.